 The federal government announced with its unveiling of the national food policy expenditures of $24.4 million over 5 years to fight food fraud.
 This presumably is in addition to current expenditures on fraud prevention and prosecution, large by the CFIA.
 But what specifically the funds will be used for is not yet clear.
 The 2019 mandate letter to the Minister of Fisheries and Oceans reinforces the need to develop a boat to plate traceability program.

-According to the CFIA, fish is one of the top 5 foods for which fraud is reported (the others being honey, oil, dry spices and organic foods).
-Oceana (2018) reported that 44% of fish sold in sampled food retail and restaurants in 5 Canadian cities (almost 400 samples) was mislabeled.
-Common cases of mislabeling included: cheaper haddock and pollock substituted for cod; farmed salmon served as wild salmon; escolar as butterfish or white tuna; and all sampled red snapper some other species.
+According to the CFIA, fish is one of the top 5 foods for which frauds of varying kinds are reported (the others being honey, olive and specialty oils, dry spices and organic foods).
+Oceana (2018) reported that 44% of fish sold in sampled food retail and restaurants in 5 Canadian cities (almost 400 samples) was mislabelled.
+Common cases of mislabelling (deliberate or accidental) included: cheaper haddock and pollock substituted for cod; farmed salmon served as wild salmon; escolar as butterfish or white tuna; and red snapper as some other species.

-The problem exists because of the complexity of global supply chains, the economic pressures on many actors, and the lack of transparency in the movement and ownership of fish.
+The problem exists because of the complexity of global supply chains, the economic pressures on many actors, food price inflation, and the lack of transparency in the movement and ownership of fish.

 Traceability regulations in the EU are having a positive impact on fraud, from 23% down to 7% since 2011 according to Oceana.
 The US has recently moved toward boat-to-border traceability for imported at-risk species.
 Canada has some voluntary programs, but rules in the Safe Food for Canadians Act are not strong enough to reduce this problem.
 The SFCA regulations appear to presume no fraud prior to final packaging and therefore display a narrow and inaccurate interpretation of the problem.
 The weaknesses are particularly stark in comparison to EU fish labeling requirements.